jbmatlick/chatb2b/README.md

-# AdtechAI Marketing Website
+# Contact Tsunami Marketing Website

-A modern, agentic-first marketing website for AdtechAI - the autonomous advertising platform that runs your ads for you.
+A modern, agentic-first marketing website for Contact Tsunami - the autonomous advertising platform that runs your ads for you.

 ## 🌊 Vision

-AdtechAI isn't just another dashboard—it's an intelligent agent that transforms marketing goals into autonomous, optimized executions.
+Contact Tsunami isn't just another dashboard—it's an intelligent agent that transforms marketing goals into autonomous, optimized executions.
 This website embodies the platform's ethos of intelligent autonomy and fluid execution, drawing inspiration from oceanic reefs to symbolize depth, adaptability, and organic flow.

 ## ✨ Features

 - **Oceanic Design**: Fluid gradients, wave animations, and reef-inspired aesthetics
 - **Mobile-First**: Fully responsive design optimized for all devices
-- **Agentic Messaging**: Sophisticated content that positions AdtechAI as an intelligent agent, not just a tool
+- **Agentic Messaging**: Sophisticated content that positions Contact Tsunami as an intelligent agent, not just a tool
 - **Modern Tech Stack**: React 18+, Tailwind CSS, React Router
 - **Performance Optimized**: Lightweight animations, semantic HTML, accessibility compliant
 - **SEO Ready**: Meta tags, structured content, optimized for search engines